London Ontario, Canada Travel Guide

 Fanshawe Conservation Area has unpaved trails from easy to moderate.
 Kains Woods offers more rugged, moderate hiking.

 A ski hill in winter, transforms into a hub for mountain biking and hiking in summer.
-Varied difficulty levels.
+Varied levels of difficulty.

 Always check weather conditions and trail difficulty before outdoor activities.
 Ensure you have appropriate supplies and water, especially for longer hikes or bike rides.